-4.10 Remote Shares as Secondary Paths
+4.10 Remote Shares as Secondary Paths in an Active Directory Domain

-Beginning in Dynamic File Services 1.5, you can specify UNC (Universal Naming Convention) paths as the secondary location in a pair.
-This allows a secondary storage target to be a remote share on third-party network filers (such as EMC and NetApp) or Windows Server 2003/2008/2008 R2 servers in an Active Directory environment.
+You can specify UNC (Universal Naming Convention) paths as the secondary location in a pair in an Active Directory domain.
+This allows a secondary storage target to be a remote share on third-party network filers (such as EMC and NetApp) or Windows Server 2003/2003 R2/2008/2008 R2 servers.
+The remote share must be published in the same Active Directory domain as the server that hosts the primary pair.